cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-3.rst

 3. Experiment with different trajectory shapes by modifying the ``ee_triangle_positions`` in the ``__init__`` method.

 **DELIVERABLE:** Take a video of the robot leg tracking the triangular trajectory and submit it with your submission.
+The triangle motion should be smooth and continuous based on your implementation.

 Part 5: Analyze and Improve Performance
 ---------------------------------------